 Step 7: Implementation

 Implementing a knowledge management program and maturing the overall effectiveness of your organization will require significant personnel resources and funding.
-Be prepared for the long haul, but at the same time, ensure that incremental advances are made and publicized.
-As long as there are recognized value and benefits, especially in light of ongoing successes, there should be little resistance to continued knowledge management investments.
+Be prepared for the long haul, but make sure that you’re making incremental advances and celebrate them.
+As long as there the value and benefits of the developing program are recognized, there should be little resistance to continue investing in knowledge management.

 As you advance through each step of the roadmap, make sure you are realizing your short-term wins.
 Without them, your program may lose momentum and the support of key stakeholders.